tundish/balladeer/balladeer/doc/drama.rst

    Handles the SpeechMark directive 'xxxing'.

    :param entity: The primary entity of the directive
-   :param args: The associated entites of the directive
+   :param args: The associated entities of the directive
    :rtype: None

 This is a snippet from the Balladeer examples_.